-The Ontario Human Rights Code (the “Code”) is quasi-constitutional provincial legislation that applies to Toronto Met as a provincially-regulated educational institution and employer.
+The Ontario Human Rights Code (the “Code”) is quasi-constitutional provincial legislation that applies to TMU as a provincially-regulated educational institution and employer.
 The Code outlines that every person has a right to equal treatment without discrimination or harassment with respect to accommodation (housing), contracts (the right to enter into a verbal or written commercial agreement), employment, goods, services and facilities, and membership in unions, trade or professional associations.

 - marital status and family status